How to write irresistible web design proposals that win clients

-Creating a professional proposal doesn’t have to be difficult.
-Here’s how you can put together an irresistible web design proposal that wins clients, and present your proposal to maximize your chances of success.
+Learning how to write a professional proposal for a website project doesn’t have to be difficult.
+Here’s how you can put together an irresistible web design proposal that wins clients, including additional tips to maximize your chances of success.

 When clients ask for a proposal, a lot of web designers put together a short list of features, along with a guess at how much time it will take and how much it will cost.
 This approach might work for quick-and-dirty projects, but landing high-value web design clients takes a bit more work.

-Your proposal needs to persuade clients on the business benefits of working with you.
+Your web design proposal needs to persuade clients on the business benefits of working with you.

 While each website design will be different, every proposal you create should follow the same simple structure.
-The most effective web design proposals are broken into three parts (click each link to jump straight to that section):
+The most effective design proposals format includes 8 parts, all of which are applicable to writing website redesign proposals as well (click each link to jump straight to that section):

-Let’s take a look at each section in more detail, starting with the problem statement.
+Let’s take a look at each section in more detail, starting with the introduction.